Big boat talk.

 The Pleasure of Print: A New Boating Magazine for the Pacific Northwest

-This week, Floatplan sits down aboard a refit 1995 Tollycraft 57 with Craig Perry and Todd Feinroth, part of the team behind Nautical Northwest Magazine, to talk about the return of a high-quality print boating publication to the Pacific Northwest.
+This week, Floatplan sits down aboard a refit 1995 Tollycraft 57 with Craig Perry and Todd Feinroth, part of the team behind Nautical Northwest magazine, to talk about the return of a high-quality print boating publication to the Pacific Northwest.
 They share how the magazine came to life, the vision behind the launch, and why the response from boaters, brokers, marinas, and marine businesses has been so strong.

 Dock Chat with Shane McCall: Diving, Zincs, and Underwater Maintenance